Artist, photographer and jigsaw puzzle producer, Philippa, tells The Colour File about her love of colour...

 I have a colourful chair which I’m very proud of because i designed the velvet for it [see above].

-Anything by Mark Rothko but probably his orange and yellow pieces most.
+I love anything by Mark Rothko but I probably love his orange and yellow pieces most.

 How colour makes me feel